Resonant-tunneling diode: Negative resistance region

-As bias increases further, the 1st confined state becomes lower in energy and gradually goes into the energy range of bandgap, so the current it carries decreases.
+As the bias increases further, the 1st confined state becomes lower in energy and gradually goes into the energy range of bandgap, so the current it carries decreases.
 At this time, the 2nd confined state is still too high above in energy to conduct significant current.

 2nd positive resistance region

-Similar to the first region, as the 2nd confined state becomes closer and closer to source Fermi level, it carries more current, causing the total current to increase again.
+Similar to the first region, as the 2nd confined state becomes closer and closer to the source Fermi level, it carries more current, causing the total current to increase again.

 Intraband resonant tunneling

 In quantum tunneling through a single barrier, the transmission coefficient, or the tunneling probability, is always less than one (for incoming particle energy less than the potential barrier height).
 Considering a potential profile which contains two barriers (which are located close to each other), one can calculate the transmission coefficient (as a function of the incoming particle energy) using any of the standard methods.

 Tunneling through a double barrier was first solved in the Wentzel-Kramers-Brillouin (WKB) approximation by David Bohm in 1951, who pointed out the resonances in the transmission coefficient occur at certain incident electron energies.
 It turns out that, for certain energies, the transmission coefficient is equal to one, i.e. the double barrier is totally transparent for particle transmission.
 This phenomenon is called resonant tunneling.
 It is interesting that while the transmission coefficient of a potential barrier is always lower than one (and decreases with increasing barrier height and width), two barriers in a row can be completely transparent for certain energies of the incident particle.

 Later, in 1964, L. V. Iogansen discussed the possibility of resonant transmission of an electron through double barriers formed in semiconductor crystals.
 In the early 1970s, Tsu, Esaki, and Chang computed the two terminal current-voltage (I-V) characteristic of a finite superlattice, and predicted that resonances could be observed not only in the transmission coefficient but also in the I-V characteristic.
 Resonant tunneling also occurs in potential profiles with more than two barriers.
 Advances in the MBE technique led to observation of negative differential conductance (NDC) at terahertz frequencies, as reported by Sollner et al. in the early 1980s.
 This triggered a considerable research effort to study tunneling through multi-barrier structures.